-JDBC Driver creates the connection passes that connection to the JDBC client via Driver Manager.
-Once java application connects to the database server, Driver Manager rolls end that is Driver Manager doesn’t participate in the database connection.
+JDBC Driver creates the connection and passes that connection to the JDBC client via Driver Manager.
+Once the java application connects to the database server, Driver Manager rolls the end that is Driver Manager doesn’t participate in the database connection.

 Let’s get into the details of the JDBC Driver Manager.

 The JDBC Driver Manager is a very important class that defines objects which connect Java applications to a JDBC driver.
 Usually, the Driver Manager is the backbone of the JDBC architecture.
 It’s very simple and small that is used to provide a means of managing the different types of JDBC database drivers running on an application.
 The main responsibility of the JDBC database is to load all the drivers found in the system properly as well as to select the most appropriate driver from opening to a database.
 The Driver Manager also helps to select the most appropriate driver from the previously loaded drivers when a new open database is connected.

 The Driver Manager class works between the user and the drivers.
 The task of the Driver Manager class is to keep track of the drivers that are available and handles establishing a connection between a database and the appropriate driver.
 It even keeps track of the driver login time limits and printing of log and tracing messages.
 This class is mainly useful for the simple application, the most frequently used method of this class is DriverManager.getConnection().
 We can know by the name of the method that this method establishes a connection to a database.

 The Driver Manager class maintains the list of the Driver classes.
 Each driver has to be get registered in the DriverManager class by calling the method DriverManager.registerDriver().